Derpnezz/portfolio/README.md

 ## Contributions

-Special thanks to [Yanka Darelova](https://www.linkedin.com/in/yanka-darelova/) who is creator of this [design](https://www.figma.com/community/file/1100794861710979147/portfolio-for-developers-concept-v-2).
+ - Special thanks to the creator of this [design](https://www.figma.com/community/file/1100794861710979147/portfolio-for-developers-concept-v-2), [Yanka Darelova](https://www.linkedin.com/in/yanka-darelova/).
 Her design was the core inspiration and basis for this portfolio. <br>
-Also a special thanks to [Prem Banker](https://github.com/prem-banker/pro-folio) because I used his code as a huge reference for this as well.
+ - Special thanks to [Prem Banker](https://github.com/prem-banker/pro-folio) and .
+His code was a huge reference for this portfolio.